Supplier Code of Conduct

 Workers shall not be penalized for refusing overtime where they have the right to do so pursuant to local laws and/or their employment contract.
 Overtime must be paid at a premium where it is required by local law.

 Provide workers with, on average, at least one day off every 7-day period.
 Any exceptions to this time-off standard shall be at the discretion of the worker and shall comply with local laws.

 Pay workers regularly, on time and at least the minimum wage in the applicable jurisdiction.
 We encourage Suppliers to commit to the betterment of wage and benefit levels to address the basic needs of workers and their families.

 Respect Freedom of Association

 Permit workers or their representatives to associate and bargain collectively or refrain from doing so, in accordance with local law.
-Allow these worker activities to take place in the workplace.
+Allow these worker activities to take place in the workplace, in accordance with any collective agreement and/or local laws.
 Workers shall have the opportunity to freely communicate and engage with management to discuss working conditions without fear of unjust treatment.